• Art Magazine

 Joachim Rodriguez y Romero

-A research group at the University of Chicago has developed an effective technique that allows artists to protect their artwork from AI image generators that use artificial intelligence to create images in an existing style.
+A research group at the University of Chicago has developed an effective technique.
+This technique allows artists to protect their artwork from AI image generators that use artificial intelligence to create images in an existing style.

 As reported by the New York Times software is called “Glaze” , which places a kind of “veil” over the images that is not visible but prevents AI systems like Stable Diffusion from reproducing the style.